a8truong/DSC180A_Q1_Project/README.md

 With the conda environment activated, run streamlit run app.py.
 In the streamlit app, you will be able to enter the prompts used to receive translation with and without guardrails implemented.

-The prompts used for the application will be listed in prompts.txt.
+The prompts used for the application will be listed in prompts.txt as well as the prompts with the expected output and actual output provided in the csv file.